CGJennings/se3docs/docs/um-proj-factory-task.md

 To *test a deck of cards without printing them*, right click the task folder and choose **Virtual Deck**.

 > The [Gilman Memorial Exhibit](http://cgjennings.ca/eons/samples/gilman.html) is a sample project that implements an expansion for the Arkham Horror board game.
-It uses scripted factories to create French and Spanish translations of the original English cards and might be a useful reference for using this factory type.
+It uses scripted factories to create French and Spanish translations of the original English cards and can be a useful reference for using this factory type.